Breeder Login

 About Chippewa Kennel

-We breed NAVHDA tested Hunting German Shorthairs with lots of natural ability for the serious hunter who does not have a lot of training time or experience.
-These calm dogs do it all - upland birds, waterfowl, game tracking, and are great family companions.
-Meet our dogs and learn more about us on our kennel website link below.
+We breed NAVHDA-tested Hunting German Shorthairs with lots of natural ability for the serious hunter who does not have a lot of training time or experience.
+These calm dogs do it all - they are hunted extensively on all species of upland birds and waterfowl, and are used to assist in recovery of wounded game when necessary.
+At least six Chippewa dogs are currently guiding on preserves.
+Above all, they are great year-round companions.

-Chippewa Kennel has earned more Natural Ability Breeders Awards (and more Chippewa dogs have been invited to the Invitational) than any other kennel in Oregon.
+Chippewa Kennel has earned more Natural Ability Breeders Awards (19) and more Chippewa dogs have been invited to the Invitational (7) than any other kennel in Oregon.
 All Chippewa breeding dogs earned maximum scores in their NAVHDA Natural Ability testing and are OFA Good or Excellent.
-Chippewa Kennel was one of only three kennels in North America to earn three Natural Ability breeders awards in 2011 and the only kennel in NAVHDA to earn four Breeders Awards in 2012!

 As confirmed by the exceptional NAVHDA Natural Ability testing results, Chippewa pups possess a very high level of natural hunting ability and cooperation.
 They are truly a pleasure to hunt with and watch in the field.
 Check out the testimonials below and you will see the enjoyment that owners of Chippewa pups are receiving from their dogs.